holdex/developers/docs/COMPENSATION.md

 is fixed, not the total: more hours delivered still means more pay, per Core Rules above.

-Partner is paid a fixed rate plus a percentage in the venture.
+Partner is paid a fixed rate plus a percentage of the deals they close.
 The exact terms are in [BD_COMPENSATION.md](https://github.com/holdex/hr-internal/blob/main/docs/BD_COMPENSATION.md) (private).